diku-dk/ap-e2024-pub/week1/README.md

 partial or complete solutions are also included inline below.

-The starting point is a skeletal Haskell program consisting of the modules `APL` (in `src/APL.hs`) and `APL_Tests` (in `src/APL_Tests.hs`), as well as `week1.cabal` with build instructions.
+The starting point is a skeletal Haskell program consisting of the modules `APL.AST` (in `src/APL/AST.hs`), `APL.Eval` (in `src/APL/Eval.hs`) and `APL.Eval_Tests` (in `src/APL/Eval_Tests.hs`), as well as `week1.cabal` with build instructions.
 You should start by running `cabal test` to ensure that your Haskell setup is functional.
 This compiles everything and runs the (currently empty) test suite.
 When going through these exercises, run `cabal test` frequently to see whether your code still works.
 It is also a good idea to use `ghci` to interactively debug and test your work.

-The `APL` module will contain the definition of APL.
+The `APL.AST` module will contain the definition of APL.
 Initially it is almost empty.

+The `APL.Eval` module will import `APL.AST` and define an evaluation function for APL programs.

-The `APL_Tests` module should import definitions from `APL` and tests them.
+The `APL.Eval_Tests` module should import definitions from `APL` and `APL.Eval` and tests them.
 It also imports unit testing modules from `tasty`.
 Initially it imports almost nothing, so you will have to extend the `import` statements with the things you need.

-The `tests.hs` file is a very simple program that runs the test suite.
+The `runtests.hs` file is a very simple program that runs the test suite.
 You should not modify it.

 ### Getting started

 We will represent expressions by a Haskell datatype `Exp`.
 It will initially be tiny, and then we will extend it as we go along.
-In the `APL` module, add the following definition:
+In the `APL.AST` module, add the following definition:

 ```Haskell
 data Exp